hulu/urepo/README.md

 ### Install urepo.deb

-You have built the urepo.deb package, you can install it:
+When you have built the urepo.deb package, you can install it:

 ```
 cd build/